QuantumMisaka/ATST-Tools/README.md

 ```

 #### Other scripts
 Because ATST is originally based on ASE, the trajectory file can be directly read, view and analysis by `ase gui` and other ASE tools.
-Abide by `neb_post.py`, We also offer some scripts to help you:
+Abide by `neb_make.py` and `neb_post.py`, We also offer some scripts to help you:
 - `neb_dist.py`: This script will give distance between initial and final state, which is good for you to check whether the atoms in two image is correspondent, and is also a reference for setting number of n_max
 - `traj_transform.py`: This script can transfer traj files into other format like `extxyz`, `abacus`(STRU), `cif` and so on (coming soon).
 Also if user specify `--neb` option, this script will automatically detect and cut the NEB trajectory when doing format transform.
 This script will be helpful for analysis and visualization of NEB trajectory.